reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

     X = np.sin(np.linspace(0, 20, 100))[:, np.newaxis]
     Y = np.cos(np.linspace(0, 20, 100))[:, np.newaxis]

-Then, we create an ESN model by linking a :py:class:`Reservoir` node with a :py:class:`FORCE` node.
-The :py:class:`FORCE` node will be used as readout and trained to learn a mapping between reservoir states and targeted outputs.
+Then, we create an ESN model by linking a :py:class:`~.Reservoir` node with a :py:class:`~.FORCE` node.
+The :py:class:`~.FORCE` node will be used as readout and trained to learn a mapping between reservoir states and targeted outputs.
 We will tune some of the reservoir hyperparameters to obtain better results.
-We can then train the model using :py:meth:`Model.train`.
+We can then train the model using :py:meth:`~.Model.train`.

 .. ipython:: python